oeru/docker-wpms/CONFIGURATION.md

 # OERu WordPress MultiSite Configuration

-This is an outline of the WordPress Multisite configuration employed by the OERu for our Course site, https://course.oeru.org.
+This is an outline of the WordPress Multisite configuration employed by the OERu for our [Course site](https://course.oeru.org).

 ## Theme

-We employ a custom WordPress theme, oeru-course, available at https://git.oeru.org/oeru/oeru_course
+We employ a custom WordPress theme, [oeru-course](https://git.oeru.org/oeru/oeru_course)

 ## Plugins